MMaster/AnnouncementWindow/readme.md

 This program was written for python 2.7.10, but now has python 3 support!
 It should work with any version of python > 2.3

+NOTE: This is modification of Announcement Window 1.3.0 beta from https://github.com/BrachystochroneSD/AnnouncementWindow/releases .

+It has the same icon support but includes additional features:
+- 3 window panels
+- filter configuration checkboxes replaced by buttons (solves bug where all checkboxes change when you click at one)
+- incorporates Icons from icon-pack provided in BrachystochroneSDs releases

+WARNING: If you are upgrading from previous version: you need to remove gui.dat from Data and add Icons section from icon.cfg to your existing Settings.cfg

+## How to build

+### Prerequisities

+pip install pillow
+pip install pyinstaller

+### Build

+Run _build.bat from the main directory
+Result .exe file will be in dist directory

+NOTE: You can also just execute run.py (if you want to get rid of console window rename this file to run.pyw)

 ## Configuration

 ### **Install**